crate/crate/docs/general/ddl/replication.rst

 0-all Will expand the number of replicas to the available number of nodes.
 ===== =========================================================================

-For details of the range syntax refer to :ref:`number_of_replicas`.
+For details of the range syntax refer to :ref:`the CREATE TABLE documentation <sql-create-table-number-of-replicas>`.

 ..
 NOTE::

     The number of replicas can be changed at any time.

 ..
 SEEALSO::